orchidchetiaphukan/orchidchetiaphukan.github.io/index.md

 ### About

 Hello!
 This is Orchid Chetia Phukan.
 I am currently a Ph.D.
-Scholar at IIITD.
+Scholar at a href="https://iiitd.ac.in/">IIIT-Delhi</a>.
-My reserach interests include Natural Language Processing, Geometric Deep Learning.
+My reserach interests include Speech Processing, Natural Language Processing, Multimedia Systems, and AI in Healthcare.

 I am currently a Research Intern at Artificial Intelligence Institute at University of South Carolina.